 In 1993, the house was rented to a young couple who reported that Sallie made an almost immediate appearance, playing frequent pranks such as turning electrical appliances on and off, turning pictures upside down, and scattering their child’s toys about the nursery.

 Shortly after these harmless pranks, the ghostly activities turned malevolent, with the young husband suffering from frequent attacks.
-The couple also experienced a number of small spontaneous fires throughout the house.
-In fact, when the Sightings crew was at the house filming for the upcoming show, a red welt appeared on the stomach of the man and then began to bleed.
-The man, who described a severe drop in temperature prior to the attacks, would often be left with a number of long bloody scratches.
+The couple also experienced several small spontaneous fires throughout the house.
+In fact, when the Sightings crew was at the house filming for the upcoming show, a red welt appeared on the man’s stomach and then began to bleed.
+The man, who described a severe drop in temperature before the attacks, would often be left with several long bloody scratches.

 Finally, after the husband felt a strong shove from behind that nearly sent him over the stair railing, the couple could no longer take it and moved from the house.

 Since this couple has moved, later residents have reported no activity occurring in the house.

 In addition to being featured on the popular TV series Sightings, the Sallie House Haunting was also made into a made-for-TV movie called Haunted Heartland that first aired on Showtime.

 On November 13, 2004, we had an opportunity to visit Sallie’s House with local Atchison resident Jerry Talbert.
 Obtaining permission from the home’s current owner, we entered the house along with Jerry’s crew, carrying boxes of sophisticated electronic equipment.
 Newly remodeled, the home sported brand new carpet, paint cans about the home, and the sound of a radio playing faintly from the upstairs rooms.